medined/perl-5-by-example/perl_5_by_example/operators.md

 <P>Operators that are not discussed in this chapter are discussed elsewhere in
 this book.
 Table 4.1, at the beginning of the chapter, points out where you can get more information on those operators.
-In addition, you can read about the low precedence logical operators in Chapter 13, "Handling Exceptions and Signals."
+In addition, you can read about the low precedence logical operators in [](./errors.md).

-<H3><A name="Example: Order of Precedence">Example: Order of
+### Example: Order of Precedence

-Precedence</A></H3>While it is not possible to show examples of all the ramifications of operator precedence, we can look at one or two so that you can get a feel for the concept.
+While it is not possible to show examples of all the ramifications of operator precedence, we can look at one or two so that you can get a feel for the concept.
 <P>First, an example using the ternary operator and various arithmetic